-PURCHASES WILL NOT BE MADE FROM: SEPLSO will not knowingly purchase any item from:
+PURCHASES WILL NOT BE MADE FROM: SEOLS will not knowingly purchase any item from:

-- a) Members of the Board of Trustees of the Southeastern Public Library System of Oklahoma, or their spouses; - b) Employees of the Southeastern Public Library System of Oklahoma, or their spouses; - c) Children, parents, grandparents, grandchildren, brothers, and sisters of the above individuals and their spouses; - d) Any business entity in which any of the above individuals has a pecuniary interest, including owning over 5% of the stock, or other direct or indirect gain resulting from such purchases.
+- a) Members of the Board of Trustees of the Southeast Oklahoma Library System, or their spouses; - b) Employees of the Southeast Oklahoma Library System, or their spouses; - c) Children, parents, grandparents, grandchildren, brothers, and sisters of the above individuals and their spouses; - d) Any business entity in which any of the above individuals has a pecuniary interest, including owning over 5% of the stock, or other direct or indirect gain resulting from such purchases.

 This policy does not prohibit purchases from any business entity in which an individual defined above is employed or owns 5% or less of the stock, but who does not have a pecuniary interest (beyond employment or stock ownership) as defined above.
 Where there is a compelling interest, the Board of Trustees may authorize a specific, limited, exception to the above prohibitions, except as prohibited by statute (see 62 O.S.
-1991, ' 371).
+1991, '371).